 |NAV Dynamics AX||ax32Serv.exe|

-We will refer to this as the Print Agent process and the Print Agent user account.
+We will refer to this as the Print Agent process the Print Agent user account will be visible in Task Manager:

 Spindle Document Distribution Installation

-2) Establish the Sage ERP X3 print agent user account.
-This is the account that the ”AdxSrvImp.exe” process is running under on the print server.
+2) Establish the ERP's print agent user account.
+This is the account that the Print Agent process is running under on the print server.
 In the image below it is "adonix" with a password of "adonix".
-The Spindle Document Distribution monitor processes must run with this account otherwise processing from Sage ERP X3 may fail.
+The Spindle Document Distribution monitor process must run with this account in the same session otherwise processing will fail.

-3) Install Spindle Document Distribution Server onto the Sage ERP X3 print server as the print agent user account ([Shift]-Right-click>Run as different User in Windows Vista/2008 and later).
+3) Install Spindle Document Management so that Spindle Document Management Client is on the print server, ideally installing the client as the print agent user account ([Shift]-Right-click>Run as different User in Windows Vista/2008 and later).
 Please ensure that this user has admin rights to install the software.
 Once installed, the User Setup Wizard will be shown.
 Complete the wizard, accepting all defaults, or selecting the options you require.
+This will set up the required information in the process user's HKCU hive of the registry.

 4) After the installation is complete, the server must be rebooted before Spindle Document Distribution can be used.